sollabong/PermCycle/README.md

 # PermCycle

+A permutation decomposition app with a Node.js backend and React frontend.

+## Features
-Tool for simplifying permutations into disjoint cycles.
+- Backend API for simplifying permutations into disjoint cycles.
+- Frontend interface for user interaction with cycle decomposition.